dhmspector/ZeitSatTrack/README.md

 Which returns an array of dictionaries with location info for all satellites known to the manager.

-The `GeoCoordinates` structure is very simple consisting of latitude, longitude and altitude of satellite at the time specified in the call -- or "now" if called without a specific date:
+The `GeoCoordinates` structure is very simple, consisting of latitude, longitude and altitude of satellite at the time specified in the call -- or "now" if called without a specific date/time:

 ```swift
 public struct GeoCoordinates {